Over 2 crore cash, gold coins seized after raids on Satyendar Jain and his aides, says ED

 In April, the Enforcement Directorate had attached immovable property worth Rs 4.81 crore allegedly belonging to companies linked to Jain and his relatives.

-On May 31, Delhi Chief Minister Arvind Kejriwal said that the allegations against Jain are false and that the case was politically motivated.
+On May 31, Kejriwal had said that the allegations against Jain are false and that the case was politically motivated.

-Kejriwal also claimed that Sisodia will soon be the next minister to be arrested after Jain.
+On June 2, the Delhi chief minister had claimed that his deputy Manish Sisodia will soon be the next minister to be arrested after Jain.

 “By framing Satyendar Jain and Manish Sisodia, the Centre wants to stop any good work from happening in the health and education sectors in Delhi,” Kejriwal had said.
 “But don’t worry I will never let that happen, the good work will continue.”